It all happened so fast but now I can’t imagine having to wait any longer to have Brooke in my life… thanks for coming early.

 She came out ready to wave at the camera.
 If you know me in real life then you know I talk and laugh really loud so Brooke has been hearing me for a long time and right away I could tell she recognized my voice.

-Our doctor and nurse let us hold her right after Billy cut the cord.
-They let us decide how long we wanted to hold her before they cleaned her and took her vitals etc. I can honestly say it was the best 30 minutes of my life and just writing this is making me cry so hard because of how grateful I am for that time.
+The doctors let us decide how long we wanted to hold her before they cleaned her and took her vitals etc. I can honestly say it was the best 30 minutes of my life and just writing this is making me cry so hard because of how grateful I am for that time.
 At this particular hospital the baby never leaves your sight the entire time you are there unless there are a lot of problems.
 I was so happy about this because I think I held her 98% of the time we were at the hospital.
 I didn’t want her to leave ever.